nazar256/mqdish/README.md

 Options:
   -t, --topic <TOPIC>
   -s, --shell <SHELL>
-  -m, --multithreaded <MULTITHREADED>  [possible values: true, false] -h, --help                           Print help
+  -m, --exclusive <EXCLUSIVE>  [possible values: true, false] -h, --help                           Print help
   -V, --version                        Print version
 ```

 - `-t, --topic <TOPIC>` - topic to publish commands to, if not specified, the topic from the configuration file will be used
 - `-s, --shell <SHELL>` - shell to use for command execution, if not specified, the shell from the configuration file will be used
-- `-m, --multithreaded <MULTITHREADED>` - whether the command itself is multithreaded.
+- `-m, --exclusive <EXCLUSIVE>` - whether to run this command exclusively on the worker.
-When this flag is set to true, the command will be executed exclusively (as if consumer concurrency is set to 1).
+When this flag is set to true, the worker will only receive next commands after the current one is finished
+as if consumer concurrency was set to 1.

 ### Consumer (Worker)